 Corporate Event Photography

-I shoot corporate event photography; sometimes for major corporations and sometimes for institutions putting on public engagement events, but in the end, it is all about narrative and engagement.
-Some moments are not predictable and require experience to anticipate a spontaneous and beautiful image that captures the humanity of the event.
-Mostly, my clients want moments from corporate event photography that they can share on social media to promote an experience that they sponsor.
+I shoot corporate event photography, sometimes for major corporations and sometimes for institutions putting on public engagement events, but in the end, it is all about narrative and engagement.
+The story is everything.

 In this picture of Richard Branson launching Virgin Galactic’s White Knight Space Plane, I had to anticipate the possible moment and place myself at a point where I would not miss it.

 It was one of the “must-have” moments of the day, and the client was expecting a great image out of this moment.
 That is where experience came in.
 I was one of two corporate photographers hired for the event and had privileged access, allowing me to place myself where the crowds of press photographers could not.
-I cannot imagine how Virgin would have reacted if I did not get the shot.
+I cannot imagine how Virgin would have reacted if I had not gotten the shot.

-along with the standard event images and the emotion, there are sometimes quirky moments that last for only a few seconds, and you have to respond in a flash and know exactly what to do and how to do it.
+Along with the standard event images and the emotion, there are sometimes quirky moments that last for only a few seconds, and you have to respond in a flash and know exactly what to do and how to do it.

-In both cases above and below the images were fleeting and I managed to get them for my respective clients.
+In both cases above and below, the images were fleeting, and I managed to get them for my respective clients.